praekeltfoundation/contentrepo/wiki/Import-export guide for ContentPages with linked WhatsAppTemplates.md

-# Import/export guide for ContentPages and WhatsAppTemplates
+# Import/export guide for ContentPages with linked WhatsAppTemplates

 ## Overview

 This guide explains how to import and export ContentPages and WhatsAppTemplates using CSV or Excel files.

+**When does this apply?** This guide is relevant when you have ContentPages with linked WhatsAppTemplates attached to them.
+This typically occurs in:
+- Older systems built before the move to standalone templates
+- OrderedContentSets that need to contain templates

+If you're working with standalone WhatsAppTemplates only (not linked to ContentPages), you can import them independently without following the order requirements below.

 ## Quick Reference

-### Import Order (CRITICAL)
+### Import Order (CRITICAL - only when ContentPages reference templates)
 1. **WhatsAppTemplates FIRST**
 2. **ContentPages SECOND**

-**Why?** ContentPages can reference WhatsAppTemplates.
-If the template doesn't exist when you import pages, the import will fail.
+**Why?** ContentPages can reference WhatsAppTemplates via the `whatsapp_template_slug` field.
+If the template doesn't exist when you import pages that reference it, the import will fail.

 ### File Formats Supported
 - CSV (`.csv`)